Home | Current Schedule | Waiver | Articles | Links | About Us | Contact Us

 What kind of boats do you use?

-Since our beginnings were as a club for inflatables (easier to carry on inter-island planes, y'know), many of the members started with, and continue to use Seyvelors, Semperits, Metzelers, and the new Aires.
+Since our beginnings were as a club for inflatables (easier to carry on inter-island airplanes, y'know), many of the members started with, and continue to use Seyvelors, Semperits, Metzelers, and the new Aires.
 Don't see Kleppers, Feathercraft or Folboats too often.

 Although a few members have them, the "traditional" sit-inside fiberglass boats are not very popular in Hawaii because of the danger of damage on rock landings.
 Fiberglass sit-on-tops (surfskis) are the craft of choice with the ocean racing crowd, but our members usually opt for the polyethylene (rotomolded) boats with cargo capability rather than speed.